Diesel / On-Site Power Generation Technology

 The Diesel / On-Site Power Generation Technology program offers the student the opportunity to learn the proper procedures for servicing, maintaining and repairing all parts of the diesel equipment utilized in farming, construction and trucking industries.
 The student will receive a thorough training in the use of the necessary specialized tools and equipment.
 The program is designed to provide the graduates with the skill and training required prior to entering the diesel mechanics field.

 Aptitudes and Interests: Students entering the Diesel / On-Site Power Generation Technology program should have an aptitude for mathematics, reading skills, good reasoning and logical thinking.
 An interest in machinery, tools of the trade and their use, combined with liking to work with both the mind and the hands are very important.

-- Diesel Technology, Advanced Technical Certificate
+- Diesel Technology Advanced Technical Certificate (2 years)

-- Diesel Technology, Associate of Applied Science Degree
+- Bachelor of Applied Science (4+ years)

 Paying for College